prominence-eosc/docs/jobs.md

 * Name
 * Labels
 * One or more job definitions
-* Any dependencies between jobs or a factory to generate multiple jobs based on a template
+* Any dependencies between jobs
+* Factories to generate multiple jobs based on job templates

 Jobs within a workflow can be executed sequentially, in parallel or combinations of both.
 Tasks within a job share the same scratch directory, whereas different jobs within a workflow do not.